Helios-One-HAM/The-HeliosOne-Game/README.md

 I wanna be just like Vash the Stampede, in my own way.
 Peace and Love!

 That's why i made this game idea FOSS.
 It is the foundational block upon we can build an experimental society. and the best part is it's nothing new.
 If you already know about it then you know I'm beating a dead horse.
-But I'm beating the dead horse for the people who don't get why yet. not for you.
+But I'm beating the dead horse for the people who don't get why im doing it yet. not for you.
-I want to give a chance to those who care enough to ask the question, Why?
+I want to give a chance to those who care enough to ask the question, Why? and i want easy words and terms for laymen to understand and talk about so we can all collectively decide to regain our humanity. and see ourselves however we like.
+Theres nothing inherently wrong with being a morganer.
+Just don't abuse anything. the hams figured out how to create that social contract and hold it together on their own. lets have the hams leading the charge!

-We are cabable of comprehending provlema at the individual and global scale.
+We are cabable of comprehending provlems at the individual and global scale.
 We just need the proper tools to measure these things.
 Empathy is the idea that the morganers try to reject by nature.
 When not grounded in reality.
 Greed is the nature that the millies try to reject by nature.
 When there is injustice.